PrivacySafe/refreshview-glue/README.md

 ### Surfer, Gluon, and Melon

-RefreshView Glue Surfer is a fork of [Surfer](https://github.com/zen-browser/surfer), which is a fork of [Gluon](https://github.com/pulse-browser/gluon), which is a fork of Melon, the build tool for the [desktop version of Dot Browser](https://github.com/dothq/browser-desktop).
+RefreshView Glue is a fork of [Surfer](https://github.com/zen-browser/surfer), which is a fork of [Gluon](https://github.com/pulse-browser/gluon), which is a fork of Melon, the build tool for the [desktop version of Dot Browser](https://github.com/dothq/browser-desktop).
 These programs all build from [Firefox](https://hg.mozilla.org/mozilla-central/file/tip/LICENSE) source code and are reciprocally licensed under Mozilla Public License version 2.0 (MPLv2).

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this